jburnford/HGISlab_USASK/ProgrammingHistorianNLTKdraft.md

-If you are on a Mac or Linux machine, lauch terminal and start working with Python throught he command line:
+If you are on a Mac or Linux machine, launch terminal and start working with Python through the command line:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 $python